holdenlee/philosophocle/posts/showdown.md

 The thought washed away my morning Uniformization.

-I remembered Lisa, the girl I had talked to so earnestly at lunch one day, had tricked me into thinking she had been the 3am announcer for [PHSS](PHSS.html), even though her voice was harsh rather than mellifluous, and she was dismissive, rather than appreciative, of life's many mysteries.
+I remembered how Lisa, the girl I had talked to so earnestly at lunch one day, had tricked me into thinking she had been the 3am announcer for [PHSS](PHSS.html), even though her voice was harsh rather than mellifluous, and she was dismissive, rather than appreciative, of life's many mysteries.
 Thanks, however, to [Junali's reporting](re-PHSS.html) I had learned of her trickery from this very blog, and learned also that the radio announcer's real name is Pearl.

 Just as she reached to door, I broke the Uniformist ranks.

-"Before you flee, beautiful girl, tell me---your name by any chance Pearl?"
+"Before you flee, beautiful girl, tell me---is your name Pearl?"

 She stopped.

-"That is a beautiful name---but it is not for me to claim."
+"That is a beautiful name---but it is not mine to claim."

 I did not lose hope.
 After all, Lisa could have lied in the blog post, to throw me off further!
 The rhyming girl had a quality of speech I have seen in few Philosophoclers.
 Many speak as if reading a memorized script, or with their tongues like automatic animals disjointed from their brains.
 Few speak as if they are following a beautiful road inside their head that only they can see.